-My daughter was unexpectedly born at 33 weeks, which definitely put a kink in our plan.
-We had a 4 week NICU stay, where she struggled to feed at breast & via bottle and the week leading up to our discharge, we were being counselled on how to put in an NG tube.
+My daughter was unexpectedly born at 33 weeks, which definitely put a kink in our plans.
+We had a four-week NICU stay, where she struggled to feed at breast & via bottle, and the week leading up to our discharge, we were being counseled on how to put in an NG tube.

-While many parents go through similar feelings, the fact that no two cases are exactly the same from a clinical standpoints creates variety, which I like.
+While many parents go through similar feelings, the fact that no two cases are exactly the same from a clinical standpoint creates variety, which I like.

-I have an almost 7 year old daughter.
+I have an almost seven-year-old daughter.

 I love spending time with my daughter & family.
 I like trying new foods & I recently started rock climbing.

 I have taken the Master class, the Structure & function course, & the rhythmic movement courses.

 Shortly after signing up for Doula training, I knew I wanted to become an IBCLC in 2013.
 The organization I trained with encouraged a breastfeeding class.